purr/auto-stop/README.md

 - Live streams may not report accurate duration

 ## 📋 TODO / Future Ideas

-### 🕐 Video Preview Delay (Planned)
-Add a configurable delay before *pausing* other media when new media starts.
-This would help with:
-- **Video previews**: Hovering over video thumbnails often triggers short autoplay previews - these should NOT stop your music
-- **Accidental triggers**: Brief media interactions shouldn't interrupt what you're listening to

-**Note**: Resume delay and fade-in are already implemented!
-This is specifically for delaying the *pause* action.

 ### Other Ideas
 - Keyboard shortcuts for global control